ArrayOutOfBound/Simple-GC-for-C/README.md

 # Simple-GC-for-C
-A simple Garbage Collector for C
+A very simple Garbage Collector for C
+Within no more than 200 lines of code